AuScope/nvcl_reporting/README.md

 pip3 install -r requirements.txt

 # Add two email addresses to a text file
-# First line is the "To:" address
+# First line are the "To:" addresses
 # Second line is the "From:" address
+# Use a comma with no spaces to separate multiple email addresses
 vi .email_addr

 # Make directories for extracts and data files